 - Install the VidNotes Chrome extension

-- Navigate to the Udemy lecture page
+- Go to the lecture page

-- Select "Transcribe This Video"
+- Pick "Transcribe This Video"

-- VidNotes extracts the audio and transcribes it
+- VidNotes pulls the audio and transcribes

 Pros: